Utah

 Notification Obligation.
 If investigation reveals that the misuse of PI for identity theft or fraud has occurred, or is reasonably likely to occur, the person shall provide notification to each affected UT resident.

-• Notification is not required if after a good-faith, reasonable and prompt investigation the Entity determines that it is unlikely that PI has been or will be misused for identity theft or fraud.
+• Notification is not required if after a good-faith, reasonable, and prompt investigation the Entity determines that it is unlikely that PI has been or will be misused for identity theft or fraud.

 Third-Party Data Notification.
-An Entity that maintains computerized data that includes PI that the Entity does not own or license shall notify and cooperate with the owner or licensee of the information of any breach of system security immediately following the Entity’s discovery of the breach if misuse of the PI occurs or is reasonably likely to occur.
+An Entity that maintains computerized data that includes PI that the Entity does not own or license shall notify and cooperate with the owner or licensee of the PI of any breach of system security immediately following the Entity’s discovery of the breach if misuse of the PI occurs or is reasonably likely to occur.

-.
+Timing of Notification.
 Notification shall be provided in the most expedient time possible without unreasonable delay, after determining the scope of the breach of system security and after restoring the reasonable integrity of the system.

 Personal Information Definition.
-A person’s first name or first initial and last name, combined with any one or more of the following data elements relating to that person when either the name or data element is unencrypted or not protected by another method that renders the data unreadable or unusable:
+A person’s first name or first initial and last name, combined with any one or more of the following data elements relating to that person, when either the name or data element is unencrypted or not protected by another method that renders the data unreadable or unusable:

-• Social Security Number;
+• Social Security number;

 PI does not include information regardless of its source, contained in federal, state, or local government records or in widely distributed media that are lawfully made available to the general public.

-.
+Notice Required.
 Notice may be provided by one of the following methods:

 • In writing by first-class mail to the most recent address the Entity has for the resident;

-• By telephone, including through the use of automatic dialing technology not prohibited by other law;
+• By telephone, including through the use of automatic dialing technology not prohibited by other law; or

+• Own Notification Policy.
 If an Entity maintains its own notification procedures as part of an information security policy for the treatment of PI the Entity is considered to be in compliance with this chapter’s notification requirements if the procedures are otherwise consistent with this chapter’s timing requirements and the Entity notifies each affected UT resident in accordance with the Entity’s information security policy in the event of a breach.

-Exception: Compliance with Other Laws.
+• Compliance with Other Laws.
 An Entity who is regulated by state or federal law and maintains procedures for a breach of system security under applicable law established by the primary state or federal regulator is considered to be in compliance with this part if the Entity notifies each affected UT resident in accordance with the other applicable law in the event of a breach.

 Penalties.
 Violators are subject to a civil fine of no more than $2,500 for a violation or series of violations concerning a specific consumer and no more than $100,000 in the aggregate for related violations concerning more than one consumer.
+The latter limitation does not apply if the violations concern more than 10,000 Utah residents and more than 10,000 residents of other states, or if the Entity agrees to settle for a greater amount.

 Other Key Provisions: